 – Intensive Outpatient Treatment program funded by The Robert Wood Johnson Foundation is launched.

 – Purchase of 2850 Federal Street and 35-47 29th Street buildings.

 – Renovation of 2850 Federal Street building is completed.

 – United Way Job Developer program is launched.

 – Renovations of 35-47 29th Street building are completed.

-– Launch of New Jersey FamilyCare Enrollment program.
+– New Jersey FamilyCare Enrollment program is launched.

-– Launch of Woodbury Family Success Center and expansion of services in Gloucester County.
+– Evergreen Family Success Center of Woodbury is opened, allowing expansion of services in Gloucester County.

-– Launch of Robert Wood Johnson/New Jersey Health Initiatives’ Capacity Building Program.
+– Robert Wood Johnson/New Jersey Health Initiatives’ Capacity Building Program is launched.

-– Completion of Green Jobs Learning Lab funded by BPU.
+– Green Jobs Learning Lab (funded by BPU) is completed.

-– Launch of Empowerment Center for the Southern Region serving six counties.
+– Empowerment Center for the Southern Region is opened and serves six counties.

 – HFC recognized by Wells Fargo Community Connections Program.

 – HFC recognized as one of The Horizon Foundation for New Jersey’s 10th Anniversary Grantees.

 – HFC joins the statewide membership coalition of New Jersey Alliance for Immigrant Justice.

 – Pediatric Asthma Prevention Program (PAPP) featured by the Community Foundation of South Jersey as Proven & Promising.

 – HFC’s Board of Directors approves Strategic Priorities & Directions 2016-2018 after engaging in an intensive 10-month strategic planning process.